epapbak/insights-behavioral-spec/features/README.md

 ## `ccx-notification-service/smoketests.feature`

 * Check if CCX Notification Service application is available
-* Check if Kafkacat utility is available
+* Check if kcat utility is available
 * Check if jps utility is available
 * Check if Postgres database is available
 * Check if CCX Notification database can be reached